Parents are notified of the outcome of their application for each selective high school in September or October each year.

-If you receive an offer, complete, sign and return the offer response form to the school as soon as possible.
+If you receive an offer, complete, sign and return your response to the offer to the school as soon as possible.

 - Offers will lapse if responses are not received by the due date advised with the offer.

-- Later offers made by telephone generally require a response within 48 hours.
+- Later offers made by telephone may require a response within 48 hours.